kongware/ftor/README.md

 All functions are manually curried in ftor.
 However, some uncurried versions are available, especially for non-commutative operations.
 The are marked with an trailing underscore in their name.

+## `Iterators` without observable mutations

+ftor uses an own `Iterator` implementation that avoids observable mutations and offers some nice extras like look ahead/behind.
+It is compatible with the ES2015 `Iterable` protocol.

 ## Documentation

 The typical ftor function is so atomic that its purpose is easly comprehensible.
 However, often its application isn't intuitive for programmer, who are accustomed to the imperative style.
 Hence I will provide inline application examples for each function asap.